hans-thiessen/Rethink-Sans/README.md

 ## Repository Layout

 This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.

-## About Rethink

-Rethink is one of the largest global independent creative agencies.
-Founded in Vancouver in 1999, it now has offices in New York, Toronto, Vancouver, and Montréal.

-To learn more about Rethink, visit [rethinkideas.com](https://rethinkideas.com)